Welcome to the Residence Halls!

-You may ship trunks and luggage prepaid to the appropriate residence hall front desk.
+You may ship trunks and luggage prepaid to yourself using the package address for your room.
 Please do not ship items to arrive more than one week before you move in.
 All shipped items will be stored until residents retrieve them during the check-in period.
 The UW does not assume financial responsibility for such items.

 Unfortunately, we are not able hold luggage dropped off at the desk in person.